-A system that runs constantly will cause you to use more electricity and will cause increased wear and tear on the parts.
+An HVAC system that runs constantly will cause you to use more electricity and will cause increased wear and tear on the parts.
 Besides, a constantly running air conditioner is often a warning that there is a serious underlying condition that could cause a complete failure.
 If you’re experiencing any of these issues, get a check-up right away.

 Problem #2 — Annoying Whistling

 You can expect some background noise to be normal when you’re running the AC, but it’s hard to think of anything more annoying than a constant, low-level whistling sound in the background as you try to concentrate on a task.

 - Clogged or dirty filters.
 If the airflow is blocked by dirty filters, air will have to force its way through small openings, and that can cause whistling.

 - Duct leaks.
 Small holes or cracks in your ducts can cause whistling as air moves through the ducts.

 - Improper fan speed settings.
 A fan that runs too fast can overload the ductwork and cause noise as air is forced out.

 - Poorly sealed registers.
 If your air distribution registers aren’t sealed properly, air escaping around the edges can cause whistling.

 Identifying the location of a whistle in the HVAC system can take a bit of detective work, and it might require a few tries to isolate and eliminate the problem.
 Sometimes the problem is related to airflow from the motor, so it may be necessary to replace the motor or recalibrate the motor’s speed.
 Our HVAC professionals at Team Enoch have the expertise to track down and fix the problem.

 Problem #3 — Rattling